I tried setting up correlation between traces and logs in CloudWatch Application Signals

 I can also see when dependency availability is low.

-The logs at this time are as follows:
+The logs for this event are as follows:

 {